 Requirements

-To earn Honors in the Major, students are required to take at least 20 honors credits.
-In addition, students must take F&W ECOL 681 Senior Honors Thesis and F&W ECOL 682 Senior Honors Thesis when completing their thesis project; please see the Honors in Major Checklist for more information.
+To earn honors in the major, students are required to take at least 20 honors credits.
+In addition, students must take F&W ECOL 681 and F&W ECOL 682 when completing their thesis project; please see the honors program page for more information.

 University Degree Requirements